Prince Heinrich of Prussia

 by Susan Flantzer © Unofficial Royalty 2015

-Credit – Wikipedia
+Prince Heinrich of Prussia; Credit – Wikipedia

-Prince Heinrich of Prussia (Albert Wilhelm Heinrich) was Grand Admiral of the German Imperial Navy, brother of Wilhelm II, German Emperor, and a grandson of Queen Victoria.
+Prince Heinrich of Prussia (Albert Wilhelm Heinrich) was Grand Admiral of the German Imperial Navy, a brother of Wilhelm II, German Emperor, and a grandson of Queen Victoria.
 Heinrich (Albert Wilhelm Heinrich) was born on August 14, 1862, at the Kronprinzenpalais (Crown Prince’s Palace) in Berlin, Kingdom of Prussia, now in the German state of Brandenburg.
 He was the third of the eight children of Friedrich III, German Emperor and King of Prussia and Victoria, Princess Royal, the eldest child of Queen Victoria.
-Heinrich had seven siblings:

-Heinrich’s family; Photo Credit – Wikipedia
+Heinrich’s family; Credit – Wikipedia

 As a baby Heinrich was fretful and as a toddler, he was unsteady on his legs, crying to be carried around, or just plain crying.
 When Heinrich was 3 1/2 years old, his mother sent him off to England to spend the winter with his grandmother Queen Victoria and sent this warning, “You do not know how much trouble we have had with Henry…He never spoke the truth, roared by hours together if the least thing was refused him…bit, kicked and scratched the maids if they did not instantly do what he chose…”

-Heinrich started on his lessons at the age of five with Georg Hinzpeter, who was already the tutor of Heinrich’s elder brother Wilhelm.
+Five-year-old Heinrich started his lessons with Georg Hinzpeter, who was already the tutor of Heinrich’s elder brother Wilhelm.
 Hinzpeter complained that Heinrich was “very backward and slow.”
-When Heinrich was eleven years old, his mother wrote to Queen Victoria, ” Henry is so awfully backward in every thing…is hopelessly lazy, drole, and idle about his lessons – but such a good natured boy – everyone likes him…” Eventually, it was decided that the best thing for Heinrich was to put him into the navy.
+When Heinrich was eleven years old, his mother wrote to Queen Victoria, ” Henry is so awfully backward in every thing…is hopelessly lazy, drole, and idle about his lessons – but such a good natured boy – everyone likes him…” Eventually, it was decided that the best thing for Heinrich was to put him in the navy.

 In 1877, at the age of 15, Heinrich entered the German Imperial Navy.
-His training included a two-year voyage around the world (1878 to 1880), the naval officer examination (Seeoffizierhauptprüfung) in October 1880, and attendance at German Imperial Naval Academy (1884 to 1886).
-Thereafter, Heinrich held various commands:
+His training included a two-year voyage around the world (1878 to 1880), the naval officer examination (Seeoffizierhauptprüfung) in October 1880, and attendance at the German Imperial Naval Academy (1884 to 1886).

 In 1899, Heinrich became Commander of the East Asia Squadron and in 1903, he returned to Germany as the Commander of the Baltic Sea Naval Station.
 From 1906 to 1909, Henry was Commander of the High Seas Fleet.
 He was promoted to Grand Admiral (Großadmiral) in 1909, the highest rank in the German Imperial Navy.